alf-p-steinbach/Expressive-Cpp/README.md

 Expressive C++ implements a more convenient, more readable-for-non-C++-expert-folks and less unsafe dialect of C++.

+The author feels that trivial stuff that's trivially easy to express in some other languages, should also be trivially easy to express in C++.

+For example, a beginner’s program that asks for the user’s name and presents a greeting incorporating that name, should not be difficult, and should not require more than a few lines of code.
+It should work for e.g. names with Norwegian characters, by default.
+And so part of Expressive C++ is about transparent configuration of more **reasonable defaults**, such as console i/o that works for international text.

+And for example, a beginner’s program that uses some simple formula to compute the expected future foreign debt of the USA, to a ridiculous precision of pennies, should not be difficult, and should not require more than a few lines of code.
+For this Expressive C++ provides (or will provide) **practical basic types**.
+The work on basic types is just barely started, but it’s very much part of the aim of the
+library: it’s necessary to have those types there, always available, in order to make it trivial to express the common stuff that’s trivial in other languages.

 Example of ordinary generally **useful functions**: you can express a loop over indexed collection items as
 ```c++